LucaMartinet7/R-Type/Documentation/protocol.md

 ### Creating a Game
 1. Client sends a `GAME_START` packet to create a new game instance.
-   - Payload: Optionally specify game settings (e.g., level or mode).
-2. Server responds with a `LEADER_CHANGE` packet, assigning the client as the leader.
+2. Server responds with a `GAME_STARTED` packet.
+3. Clients receive the `GAME_STARTED` packet and begin gameplay.
 ---

 ### Joining a Game
-1. Client sends a `PLAYER_JOIN` packet to join an existing game instance.
-   - Payload: Specify the game instance ID.
-2. Server responds with a `CONNECTED` packet to confirm addition to the instance.
+1. All clients connected to the server receive a `GAME_START` packet.

 ---